 What is it like on the inside?

-Switch it on – the screens do a dance but no noise – something that baffles the delivery driver as he attempts to back it off the trailer.
-“Know how to turn the engine on?”
-Sigh.
-But otherwise it’s as per a Range Rover Velar, or anything else in the upper echelons of Jaguar’s range, to operate.
+Switch it on – the screens do a dance but no noise – but otherwise it’s as per a Range Rover Velar, or anything else in the upper echelons of Jaguar’s range, to operate.
 It’s refreshingly similar to ‘normal’ cars, with just the right amount of future.

-Space-wise, the I-Pace excels.
+This is one area where the I-Pace excels.
 Because the front wheels have effectively moved forward and the rears stayed where they are, Jag claims it has the interior space of a Porsche Cayenne, but the footprint of a Macan.
-As well as a 27-litre cubby in the Jag’s foreshortened snout there’s roughly the same bootspace (577/1,453 litres seats up/seats down) as a 3 Series Touring.
+As well as a 27-litre cubby in the Jag’s foreshortened snout there’s roughly the same bootspace (577/1,453 litres seats up/down) as a BMW 3 Series Touring.

-It’s hard to know, I suspect purposefully, where the I-Pace fits into a conventional model hierarchy.
-It looks slightly like a hatchback, but, inside, the 656-litre boot (frunk included) is twice the size of a Golf’s and outside it’s well over 400mm longer.
+It’s hard to know, we suspect purposefully, where the I-Pace fits into a conventional model hierarchy.
+It looks slightly like a hatchback, but, inside, the boot is twice the size of a Golf’s and outside it’s well over 400mm longer.
 When you step out, your foot goes down further than you expect (unless you’ve set the suspension to lower automatically), and inside the driving position is surprisingly commanding.
 It’ll also handle four adults with ease.
-It’s a well-packaged, spacious car that just happens to be electric.